 Connect soles of your feet, allowing knees to drop to the sides and letting legs relax.
 Try supporting each knee with a small pillow or blanket for an extra restorative version.

 For more yoga poses just for runners, follow along with the Nuun-sponsored yoga challenge #runnersloveyogalegs16 running from august 22-31 on the @runnersloveyoga instagram!
 I post a video of that day’s pose or movement the night before, and a photo with detailed written directions on the day of that particular pose.
 For more on yoga for runners, see my website at www.runnersloveyoga.com, where I’ve got more yoga workouts just for runners to stream anytime anywhere.
 We have a variety of workouts to target your core, legs, and even your it band!
-So, stay home after that run, rehydrate with some Nuun All Day in Grapefruit Orange (my favorite flavor) and do some yoga in the comfort of your climate-controlled home.
-For the Nuun family, use code Nuun at checkout to save 20% off any order over $50 from the apparel and DVD shop in the month of August.
+So, stay home after that run, rehydrate with some Nuun Sport and do some yoga in the comfort of your climate-controlled home.

 Do yoga run faster,